-The Husband of the Head of Adult Social Care is an employee of Sefton CVS.
 The Chief Executive is a Council appointed Director of Sefton New Directions.
 The Head of Locality Services - Provision is a Council appointed representative on the Formby Pool Trust Board.
 The Director of Public Health is a Director of Food Active and a Member of the Executive Board for Cheshire and Merseyside Public Health Collaborative Service.
 The financial transactions for all these organisations have been disclosed in the table above under Other Public Bodies.

-There are no senior officer car loans outstanding at the end of 2016/2017.
+There are no senior officer car loans outstanding at the end of 2017/2018.